AidanCoffman/EducationSpendingMap/README.md

 - geojson.io helped us visualize changes to our .geojson file and verify that it was still functional.
 - [OpenAI's Chat demo](https://chat.openai.com/chat) for resolving a simple JS challenge that we spent an hour trying to solve on our own.
 - Mapbox documentation was extremely helpful in understanding some of the features we wanted to implement.
-- Professor Zhao and TA Steven Bao have been very accomodating toward our issues with time constraints and when one of our members was sick.
+- Professor Zhao and TA Steven Bao have been very accommodating toward our issues with time constraints and when one of our members was sick.
-- Discord allowerd us to arrange meetings remotely and provided quick communication about the project.
+- Discord allowed us to arrange meetings remotely and provided quick communication about the project.